Richard Janelle

-Richard Janelle (born 13 November 1947) was a member of the House of Commons of Canada.
-He was a secretary and coordinator by career.
+Richard Janelle (born 13 November 1947) is a former member of the House of Commons of Canada, holding the secretary and coordinator position.

 Born in Warwick, Quebec, Janelle represented Quebec's Lotbinière electoral district at which he won a 16 October 1978 by-election.
 He served the remaining months of the 30th Canadian Parliament and was re-elected in the 1979 election.

 Initially, he was a member of the Social Credit party, but during his term in the 31st Canadian Parliament, he joined the governing Progressive Conservative party.
 After the defeat of the short-lived Joe Clark administration, Janelle was defeated by Jean-Guy Dubois of the Liberal party in the 1980 election.

 He made one further unsuccessful attempt to return to Parliament in a 4 May 1981 by-election in Lévis.